-If Baby has only just started learning to walk, there’s a good chance that her walk still looks a little funny – children who are still learning to walk don’t have great balance yet.
+If Baby has only just started learning to walk, there’s a good chance that their walk still looks a little funny – children who are still learning to walk don’t have great balance yet.
 To make up for the balance, they may walk with their legs spread wide, and may stand by pushing their butts up into the air, then pushing up off the ground on their hands.
 It may not be the most graceful maneuver, but it’s definitely a great place to start.
-Make sure to grab a picture or two, though – she will figure out how to stand up with a bit more dignity before you know it.
+Make sure to grab a picture or two, though – they will figure out how to stand up with a bit more dignity before you know it.

-- Can follow simple instructions/requests: You may have been asking Baby for favors since they just wouldn’t fall asleep at 3 days old, but they is actually starting to have the language skills to grasp what you’re asking for, as long as you keep things pretty simple.
+- Can follow simple instructions/requests: You may have been asking Baby for favors since they just wouldn’t fall asleep at 3 days old, but they are actually starting to have the language skills to grasp what you’re asking for, as long as you keep things pretty simple.

 - T. Berry Brazelton, M.D., Touchpoints: Birth to Three, 2nd Edition, Joshua D. Sparrow, M.D., De Capo Press.
 2006.
 Print.